-We have 11 recognized Greek-lettered social organizations on campus.
+We have a number of Greek-lettered social organizations on campus.
 While all organizations aspire for the betterment of students, each organization is unique in its make-up, beliefs, and traditions.

 Alpha Sigma Alpha Sorority (National)

 Alpha Sigma Alpha sorority is dedicated to developing women of poise and purpose.
 Since its founding in 1901 at Longwood University in Farmville, Va., the sorority has grown into a strong organization consisting of more than 150 collegiate and alumnae chapters nationwide.

 Founded in 1917 by five women at the New York University Law School, Delta Phi Epsilon's numbers have reached over 47,000 sisters nationwide.
 Active at Southern for many years, Delta Phi Epsilon continues to introduce members of the Southern community to the ideals and beliefs to its membership.

 Zeta Phi Beta was founded in 1920 by five African-American female students at Howard University in Washington, D.C.
 The sorority was founded on the simple belief that sorority elitism and socializing should not overshadow the real mission for progressive organizations: to address societal mores, ills, prejudices, poverty, and health concerns of the day.